JanHerca/urantiapedia/input/markdown/en/Herald/Herald_vol16_1.md

 What did the revelators mean with the term “_dense diameter?_” The above illustration gives any number of directions such a diameter can take relative to our sun’s location.
 Of course it is densest in the direction of Sagittarius, but there is lessened density still in the opposite direction and toward Andromeda.

 More evidence that Uversa is possibly located at the barycenter is the analogous fact that Salvington is located “_at the exact energy-mass center of the local universe.
-But your local universe is not a single astronomic system, though a large system does exist at its physical center._” [32:2.4] (P. 359) If the Salvington model resembles a similar location for Uversa, then the superuniverse capital could also be located at the exact energy-mass center, or barycenter, of the local group, as is Salvington.
+But your local universe is not a single astronomic system, though a large system does exist at its physical center._” [[UB 32:2.4](/en/The_Urantia_Book/32#p2_4)] If the Salvington model resembles a similar location for Uversa, then the superuniverse capital could also be located at the exact energy-mass center, or barycenter, of the local group, as is Salvington.
 The energymass center for the Virgo supercluster is not even remotely calculable.

 The “_outermost system_” of inhabited worlds is two hundred and fifty thousand light years away on the far side of the Milky Way, away from the direction to Uversa and the barycenter.
 Because the Milky Way is in rotation, or whirling, in about one hundred million years, we will be on the other side of the galaxy and we will perhaps be the outermost system of inhabited worlds.
 So if the outermost system is fifty thousand more light years away today, the direction toward the barycenter would be more likely in the southerly direction as depicted in the above picture.